k-sameer701/SwiftScribe/README.md

 1. Launch the **SwiftScribe** app.
 2. Add a new note by clicking the add button.
 3. Enter your note details and save.
-5. Edit a note by selecting it and making changes.
+4. Edit a note by selecting it and making changes.
-6. Delete a note by clicking the delete button.
+5. Delete a note by clicking the delete button.
+6. Use the search functionality to quickly find specific notes.

 ## License